A Tale From The Ghetto

 "You think me too I don't have madness?" the doctor shouted.
 "Try me and see."

-At the end the doctor let him go, hoping he would come back to take his wife and kids.
+In the end, the doctor let him go, hoping he would come back to take his wife and kids.

 Regret and a New Resolve